 Senators request answers from Tesla on phantom braking and running stop signs

-Democratic senators Richard Blumenthal of Connecticut and Ed Markey of Massachusetts demand answers from Tesla about its electric vehicles running stop signs and suddenly braking at highway speeds, also known as ‘phantom braking‘.
+Democratic senators Richard Blumenthal of Connecticut and Ed Markey of Massachusetts demand answers from about its electric vehicles running stop signs and suddenly braking at highway speeds, also known as ‘phantom braking‘.

-The senators said that they wanted explanations from the carmaker about its Full Self-Driving system that can be set up so that the vehicle rolls through intersections with stop signs when no pedestrians or other vehicles are present, and the phantom braking phenomenon that drivers have complained about.
+The senators said that they wanted explanations from the carmaker about its system that can be set up so that the vehicle rolls through intersections with stop signs when no pedestrians or other vehicles are present, and the phantom braking phenomenon that drivers have complained about.

-Last fall, Tesla rolled out a software update that allowed drivers to pick an ‘assertive’ mode in the driver-assist function that will have the car roll through intersections at low speeds when no pedestrians or other cars are present.
+Last fall, Tesla rolled out a that allowed drivers to pick an ‘assertive’ mode in the driver-assist function that will have the car roll through intersections at low speeds when no pedestrians or other cars are present.
 The National Highway Traffic Safety Administration had questions about this as the car would ignore traffic rules that require you to come to a full stop before proceeding.

 Two senators demand answers from Tesla